CloudKlass/Azure-Admin/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

    },
    ```

     >**Note**: These parameters are removed since they are not applicable to the current deployment.
-In particular, sourceResourceId, sourceUri, osType, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file.
+SourceResourceId, and hyperVGeneration parameters are applicable to creating an Azure disk from an existing VHD file.

 1. **Save** the changes.